Tmw/tiemenwaterreus.com/content/posts/implementing-base64-in-rust.md

 }
 ```

-In the code above we define the enum `CLIError` that describes pretty much everything that can go wrong when calling our binary.
+In the code above we define the `enum CLIError` that describes pretty much everything that can go wrong when calling our binary.
 For example; for whatever reason reading from the STDIN is not successful or we're calling our executable without providing a valid subcommand.
 Notice that in the case of the unknown subcommand we're also keeping track of what exactly is passed, giving our users a bit more context around the error.

-Notice that next to defining our enum (`CLIError`) we also make it implement the Debug trait.
+Notice that next to defining our `CLIError` we also make it implement the Debug trait.
 This trait pretty much describes how the variants inside the enum can be turned into a printable string when returned as part of the error type.

 The next step is writing a few functions that will make reading from STDIN, encoding and decoding a bit easier: